 Other reports are to ascertain how federal funding should be appropriated in the future or to justify the creation of a new federal program.

 H.R.
-2847 requires numerous reports, including:
+3082 requires numerous reports in both the Senate and House version of this bill, including: